Solution-Management/CtrlVAF/CtrlVAF/CtrlVAF.Core/BackgroundOperations/README.md

 ### Registering to the VaultApplication

-To load this background task into the **VaultApplication** it just needs to inherit from `CtrVAF.BackgroundOperations.ConfigurableVaultApplicationBase`.
+To load this background task into the **VaultApplication** it just needs to inherit from `CtrVAF.Core.ConfigurableVaultApplicationBase`.
 This class implements the **StartApplication()** function to load the classes specified following the above method.

 When overriding this method be sure to keep the call to `base.StartApplication()`.